hameddavodi/Titanic-Project/Kaggle Titanic.md

 <img width="522" alt="Screenshot 2023-04-09 at 11 57 56" src="https://user-images.githubusercontent.com/109058050/230766368-7e23ac86-45e6-4a4c-a9c6-5f47fd2bfd67.png">

-What if we select our features based on the corrolations with Survived:
+What if we select our features based on the correlations with Survived:

 ```
 threshold = 0.05